 The kids went with their father, and Farley and I made the short trip to see my mother.

 It was in my mother's living room that thoughts of my late father occupied and then nearly overwhelmed me.

 Remembering My Father

 Other than the trees attractive but standardized aesthetic with white lights and silver baubles, hanging from one branch, in memory of my father as it always is, was a colorful Scottish bagpiper ornament.

 Even though Farley has heard me say it the two previous Christmases we've been together, I let her know the bagpiper's significance.

-Since both his parents were off-the-boat from Scotland, my father was first-generation American and proudly, if not distantly, connected to his past.
+Since both his parents were off-the-boat from Scotland, my father was first-generation American and proudly, albeit perhaps distantly, connected to his past.